UK annual house price growth hits 4-year low in May - Halifax

-LONDON, June 7 British annual house price growth slid to a four-year low last month, underlining the housing market's slowdown since last year's Brexit vote, mortgage lender Halifax said on Wednesday.
+LONDON, June 7 (Reuters) - British annual house price growth slid to a four-year low last month, underlining the housing market's slowdown since last year's Brexit vote, mortgage lender Halifax said on Wednesday.

 House prices in May were 3.3 percent higher than a year ago, the weakest increase since May 2013 and compared with a 3.8 percent rise in April.
 Economists in a Reuters poll had expected to see an annual increase of 3.0 percent.